vtorres94/digitalHype/README.md

 In this challenge, you need to write a function that accepts an encoded string as a parameter.
 This string will contain a first name, last name, and an id.

-Values in the string can be separated by any number of zeros.
-The id is a numeric value but will contain no zeros.
-The function should parse the string and return a dictionary that contains the first name, last name, and id values.
 ```
 ## EXAMPLE